Who needs a Threadripper system?

 - Some tools: My tools for working on a desktop computer are a little primitive, comprising a nice screwdriver and a strong right arm.
 But for laptop work in general I picked up a nice iFixit toolkit, the Pro Tech Toolkit.
 I am hoping that this nice tool kit will give me a bit of an edge with the smaller screws and tight plastic tabs of the laptop world.

 - A new keyboard: The keys on the keyboard at the top right corner of this T460 had a habit of sticking in a particularly annoying way so after a period of attemping to conservatively remediate the issue I decided to have a go at replacing the keyboard itself.
 Perhaps foolishly I bought an 'authentic' Lenovo keyboard and paid a hefty premium for this authenticity.
-Replacement went pretty smoothly although the old keyboard lost some keys on removal and the little rubber keyboard stops were too degraded to take out cleanly.
+Replacement went pretty smoothly although the old keyboard lost some keys on removal and the little rubber keyboard stops below the external battery were too degraded to take out cleanly.
 But after a few sweaty minutes wangling the last plastic tabs of the new keyboard all is now well and the new keyboard makes the T460 a pleasure to use.
 Now to track down some replacement rubber stoppers, part number 00HM041 if anybody can find where to source these?